stellar-sites/sca/pages/employment/README.md

 ## PE Teacher <Badge text="(Part Time)" />

 ::: details Show Details
-  Shrewsbury Christian is accepting applications from candidates for a Part-Time Physical Education Teacher for the 2019-20 school year.
+  Shrewsbury Christian is accepting applications from candidates for a Part-Time Physical Education Teacher for the {{ $page.current_year }} school year.
 Candidates must possess a strong personal faith in Christ, as evidenced by their lifestyle; a desire to teach Physical Education in the gymnasium or outdoor athletic field setting to PreSchool through 8th grade; a desire to develop in each child a lifelong love for physical exercise or athletics; and a dedicated and enthusiastic love for training and educating children.

   A Bachelor's degree or teaching experience is required.